Large intestine: Function

 The large intestine absorbs water and any remaining absorbable nutrients from the food before sending the indigestible matter to the rectum.
-The colon absorbs vitamins that are created by the colonic bacteria, such as thiamine, riboflavin, and vitamin K (especially important as the daily ingestion of vitamin K is not normally enough to maintain adequate blood coagulation).
-It also compacts feces, and stores fecal matter in the rectum until it can be discharged via the anus in defecation.
+The colon absorbs vitamins that are created by the colonic bacteria, such as thiamine, riboflavin, and vitamin K. It also compacts feces, and stores fecal matter in the rectum until it can be discharged via the anus in defecation.

-The large intestine also secretes K+ and Cl-.
-Chloride secretion increases in cystic fibrosis.
+The large intestine also secretes potassium and chloride.
 Recycling of various nutrients takes place in the colon.
 Examples include fermentation of carbohydrates, short chain fatty acids, and urea cycling.

 The appendix contains a small amount of mucosa-associated lymphoid tissue which gives the appendix an undetermined role in immunity.
 However, the appendix is known to be important in fetal life as it contains endocrine cells that release biogenic amines and peptide hormones important for homeostasis during early growth and development.

-By the time the chyme has reached this tube, most nutrients and 90% of the water have been absorbed by the body.
-At this point some electrolytes like sodium, magnesium, and chloride are left as well as indigestible parts of ingested food (e.g., a large part of ingested amylose, starch which has been shielded from digestion heretofore, and dietary fiber, which is largely indigestible carbohydrate in either soluble or insoluble form).
+By the time chyme enters the large intestine, the small intestine has absorbed nearly all digestible nutrients and approximately 90% of the ingested water, based on volume measurements showing that only about 1–2 litres of fluid pass into the colon from a daily intestinal load of roughly 9–10 litres.
+Indeed, as demonstrated by the commonality of ileostomy procedures, it is possible for many people to live without large portions of their large intestine, or even without it completely.
+At this point only some electrolytes like sodium, magnesium, and chloride are left as well as indigestible parts of ingested food (e.g., a large part of ingested amylose, starch which has been shielded from digestion heretofore, and dietary fiber, which is largely indigestible carbohydrate in either soluble or insoluble form).
 As the chyme moves through the large intestine, most of the remaining water is removed, while the chyme is mixed with mucus and bacteria (known as gut flora), and becomes feces.
 The ascending colon receives fecal material as a liquid.
 The muscles of the colon then move the watery waste material forward and slowly absorb all the excess water, causing the stools to gradually solidify as they move along into the descending colon.

 The bacteria break down some of the fiber for their own nourishment and create acetate, propionate, and butyrate as waste products, which in turn are used by the cell lining of the colon for nourishment.
 No protein is made available.
 In humans, perhaps 10% of the undigested carbohydrate thus becomes available, though this may vary with diet; in other animals, including other apes and primates, who have proportionally larger colons, more is made available, thus permitting a higher portion of plant material in the diet.
 The large intestine produces no digestive enzymes — chemical digestion is completed in the small intestine before the chyme reaches the large intestine.
 The pH in the colon varies between 5.5 and 7 (slightly acidic to neutral).